Testimonials of our Impact

 Originally envisioned as a research, consulting and capacity building firm for providing high quality management services to diverse organisations, CMS primarily engaged in market research, feasibility studies, and training in both business and social sectors.
 However, it became quickly evident to the founding members that to have significant impact, in addition to services, two other streams of work are critical:

 To tend to the first one, Catalyst Development Initiatives (CDI) a not-for-profit society that serves as an incubation vehicle for development ideas, was established in 2002.
-Ideas, capital (in terms of time and money) and incubation services were led by CMS through its three nominated Directors in CDI, which eventually incubated three key organisations – Bangalore Juvenile Diabetic Society, Swasti and Vrutti.
+Ideas, capital (in terms of time and money) and incubation services were led by CMS through its three nominated Directors in CDI, which eventually incubated three key organisations – Bangalore Juvenile Diabetic Support Group Society, Swasti Health Catalyst, Vrutti Livelihood Resource Centre and Fuzhio Health and Business Services Pvt.
+Limited.
 Further incubations did not need a platform, so Vrutti once incubated, found a home in CDI (with a name change).